vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Conditionally render the element based on the truthy-ness of the expression value.
+  Conditionally render the element based on the truthy-ness of the expression valore.
 The element and its contained data bindings / components are destroyed and re-constructed during toggles.
 If the element is a `<template>` element, its content will be extracted as the conditional block.

 - **Vedi anche:** [Conditional Rendering](/guide/conditional.html)